URBAN AND SUSTAINABLE PLANNING

 The student is supposed to have a slight conscience on institutional themes concerning the city and, mostly, on procedures of urban analysis.

-The course deals with the topics of urban planning declined with a focus on urban sustainability.
+The course deals with the topics of urban planning declined with a focus on urban sustainability, with reference to the UN Sustainable Development Goal n.
+11 “Make cities and human settlements inclusive, safe, resilient and sustainable”.

 During the Design Studio, students will have the opportunity to apply the theory to a case study of Urban Regeneration for a mid-sized European City.